ngokchaoho/Amazon-Ratings-and-Reviews/README.md

 ## Installation

 Step 1:

 Download the zip and unzip it on your Ubuntu 16.04

 Step 2:

 Enter terminal (Use search on the top of the bar, or use ctrl+alt+t)

 Step 3:

-enter `sudo apt-get install python-pip python-dev build-essential`
+Enter `sudo apt-get install python-pip python-dev build-essential`

 Step 4:

-enter `pip install bottlenose`
+Enter `pip install bottlenose`

 Step 5:

-enter `pip install lxml`
+Enter `pip install lxml`

 Step 6:

-enter `pip install python-dateutil`
+Enter `pip install python-dateutil`

 Step 7:

-enter `pip install python-amazon-simple-product-api`
+Enter `pip install python-amazon-simple-product-api`

+Step 8:

+Enter `pip install amazon_scraper`

+Step 9:

+Enter `pip install wordcloud`

+Step 10:

+Enter `pip install numpy`

+Step 11:

+Enter `pip install pillow`

+Step 12:

+Enter `pip install matplotlib`

+Step 14:

+Enter 'cd ~/Desktop/'

+Step 15:
+Leave the terminal for a while but keep it open, find the password.txt in your system, fill in your three passwords into the file called 'password.txt'

+Step 16:
+Get back to the terminal and enter 'python Amazon.py '1101878193'.
+The quoted part is the Product_ID, you can change it to anything you want to grab.